What is Strep?

 - Do not give ibuprofen if your child is dehydrated, vomiting or has diarrhea because it can harm the kidneys.

-- Do not give over the counter cough and cold medicines to children less than 6 years old.
+- Do not give over-the-counter cough and cold medicines to children under six.

 - Check with your pharmacist if your child is taking two or more medications to make sure it’s safe.